miykael/xbar_screentime_tracker/README.md

 ### Visual overview (daily and weekly) of screen time

 To provide a visual overview of how much time you've spent active in front of your computer, this script creates two kind of plots.
-Both of them are accessible through the dropdown menu in the bitbar section in the menubar:
+Both of them are accessible through the dropdown menu in the xbar section in the menubar:

 <img src="static/dropdown.png" width=120px>